Why Climate Conversations Matter

 Wise speech is a discipline, and we must approach climate conversations with this practice: really listening, asking clarifying questions, opening yourself to this other person’s truth, and finding the places where you’re both angry, you’re both afraid, you’re both confused, while holding space for it all.

 Perhaps to get started, you might try this out with some friends.
 In low stakes scenarios, we can work out fledgling skillful conversation muscles, building up our toolkits, and learning to be with the unexpected.
 We will likely never do this perfectly, but practicing can build confidence and skill.
+See our interview with Chas DiCapua, Breaking Climate Silence, for more discussion of how we can bring wise speech to climate conversations.

-Seeding a Culture Shift
+Seed a Shift

 There’s something special about signaling to each other that it’s possible to not be in denial and simultaneously to not be running away from our pain.
 We can demonstrate that it’s possible to feel our suffering deeply while not reacting from it.
 When we hold space for others to come to terms with their feelings and find out how their own hearts feel called to respond, this is how culture begins to shift.